MODERN HISTORY II

 Didactics, Attendance, Course Books and Assessment

-The attendance is mandatory for those students who want to give the exam as attending students (see below).
+The attendance is mandatory for those students who want to give the exam by the delivery and the discussion of the paper.

 The other students must refer to the "additional information for non-attending students".